Bridge and Bound: A Logic-Based Framework for Abstracting (Extended Report): A Framework for Abstracting

 \subsection{Layered Abstractions}

-Layered abstraction allows one to simplify complex systems by organizing them into hierarchical layers.
+Layered abstraction is a well-known concept that allows one to simplify complex systems by organizing them into hierarchical layers.
 Each layer is constructed on the basis of lower layers, abstracting away selected details.
+In this section we show how it is embedded in the bridge-and-bound framework.

 Up to now, we have considered abstraction from a given source theory.
 However, the result of abstraction is not a single theory, but rather a pair of theories representing approximation bounds.
 Consequently, to construct layered abstractions, one has to consider approximate theories as source systems.
 That is, the source is now an \abstr $\tuple{\calt^l,\calt^u}$ and the aim is to abstract further, as formalized in the following definition.\footnote{Since any theory $\calt$ is considered as a pair of bounds $\tuple{\calt,\calt}$, abstraction in the sense of Definition~\ref{def:a-abstr} is a special case of the layered approach.}

 \begin{definition}[Layered abstraction] By a \emph{layered abstraction} \emph{from the source \abstr $\Tuple{\calt_S^l,\calt_S^t}$ with respect to the bridging theory $\calt_B$ on vocabulary $\calv_A$} we mean any \abstr $\tuple{\calt^l, \calt^u}$, where $\calt^l$ and $\calt^u$, respectively called its \emph{lower} and \emph{upper bound}, are theories over $\calv_A$ such that: \begin{itemize} \item $\calt^l$ preserves the entailment by sufficient conditions over $\calv_A$ under theory $\calt_B$; that is, for any formula $C$ on the vocabulary $\calv_A$, $\calt_B\models C\implies \calt^l$ implies $\calt_B\models C\implies \calt_S^l$; \item $\calt^u$ preserves the entailment of necessary conditions over $\calv_A$ under theory $\calt_B$; that is, for any formula $D$ on the vocabulary $\calv_A$, $\calt_B\models \calt^u\implies D$ implies $\calt_B\models \calt_S^u\implies D$. \done \end{itemize} \end{definition}